geobra/harbour-sailsecure/README.md

 Harbour?
 --------
-This App will hit the Sailfish store, as soon as the contacts syncronisation is working.
+This App will hit the Sailfish store soon...